About TMC > Executive Biographies > John W. Bluford

 all, Bluford has succeeded at transforming the hospitals he has led into

 hospitals of first choice for patients, employees and community

 partnerships.
 In 2005, TMC was honored by University Health System

 Consortium as one of the Top Five Academic Medical Centers in the

-insurance revenue.
-TMC has invested over a quarter billion in capital
+commercial insurance revenue.
+TMC has invested over one half billion in

-improvements and technology during his tenure.
-Revenue enhancements have
+capital improvements and technology during his tenure.
+Revenue

-occurred despite TMC's safety-net mission of caring for the
+enhancements have occurred despite TMC's safety-net mission of caring

 community.
 Additionally, Bluford is proud to have developed the TMC